cordialgerm/foe_foundry/data/5e_canonical/ice_mephit.md

 ***Claws.*** *Melee Weapon Attack:* +3 to hit, reach 5 ft., one creature. *Hit:* 3 (1d4+1) slashing damage plus 2 (1d4) cold damage.

 ***Frost Breath (Recharge 6)***.
 The mephit exhales a 15- foot cone of cold air.
-Each creature in that area must succeed on a DC 10 Dexterity saving throw, taking 5 (2d4) cold damage on a failed save, or half as much damage on a successful one.
+Each creature in that area must succeed on a DC 10 Dexterity saving throw, taking 5 (2d4) cold damage on a failed save, or half as much damage on a successful one.</statblock>